 The Minnesota Department of Labor and Industry has adopted rules addressing the conditions under which workers will be considered employees or independent contractors for workers' compensation purposes.
 These rules can be found at Minnesota Rules 5224.
-Copies of Minnesota Rules are available at law libraries and many public libraries, and may be purchased from the Minnesota Bookstore.
+Copies of Minnesota Rules are available at law libraries and many public libraries.